 The people of Midian treated the Israelites so cruelly that the Israelites fled to the mountains.
 There they made places to live in caves and places to be safe.
-(There are no notes for this verse.)

 • even sons

 - the Israelites - and people from the east

 Now it would happen whenever Israel sowed, that Midian and Amalek would come up, even sons of the east would come up against him.